Disagree and commitment

 This is the most important principle of all, it's important to be willing to walk away if it's not in your best interests.
 Is this decision expensive or irreversible if it is wrong?
 You can agree to disagree and let others grow by allowing their failures to happen.
 When you decide to debate, ask "Who will take responsibility?
 Whom will this quality reflect on?"
 I am ok with telling people that I don't agree and that it's their own decision to do what they like.

-2. Where is the place to disagree?
-Perhaps 1:1, a large forum isn't the right place.
+- Where is the place to disagree?
+Perhaps 1:1, a large forum, isn't the right place.
 Should it be an individual or a team setting?

-3. Who is the right audience?
+- Who is the appropriate audience?
 Having a circular debate with the wrong person is exhausting and goes nowhere.
 Transition the topics to the right decision-makers.

 P.S.
 Bezos's take on people who are "right a lot".